 One of the overlooked costs of sewer line replacement is restoring your yard after the work is done.
 You can save a surprising amount of money by handling some of the prep work yourself.
 Before the crew arrives, take some time to carefully dig up and set aside any valuable plants, flowers, or sections of sod in the work area.
 Once the project is complete, you can replant them yourself instead of paying for professional landscaping services.
 It’s also helpful to clear the path to the sewer line of any obstacles like patio furniture, garden decor, or kids’ toys.
 This helps the plumbing team work more efficiently, which can keep labor costs down.

-Choose the Right Replacement Method for Your Home
+Choosing the Right Method for Your Budget

 Not all sewer line replacements require digging a massive trench across your lawn.
 Modern plumbing has introduced trenchless methods like pipe lining and pipe bursting, which can be great alternatives.
 These techniques use small access points to repair or replace the pipe from the inside, leaving your yard, driveway, and landscaping mostly untouched.
 While the upfront cost can sometimes be higher than traditional excavation, you often save a lot of money on restoration.
 Be sure to ask your plumber if a trenchless option is a good fit for your property.
 The right method depends on your specific situation, but exploring all possibilities is key to finding the most cost-effective solution.